Why Resume Screenings Are Outdated

 These assessments are improving your candidate experience (and removing the stressful pain for candidates of needing to create a resume), while also giving you added insight into their job-specific skills and whether or not they’re a true fit for that rule.

-With Hundred5’s Test Builder, for example, you can build fully customized pre-employment tests—ranging from a simple picture test to complex math problems.
 Don’t know how to get started?
 Hundred5 also has helpful templates you can use to put together your assessment.

 You’re in charge of deciding how many points a candidate needs to achieve in order to make it to your shortlist and move forward in the process, meaning you’ll end up with a roster of truly qualified candidates who have already proven their value.